Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 We chose these components generally to reduce memory use and increase filtering speed.
 The first component, a partitionable binary file format, was useful because partitions allow for subsets of the data to be read.
 The second component was spatial sorting.
-It is the process of mapping 2-dimensional data to a single dimension such that points near each other in the single dimension are near each other in the original 2-dimensions, and then sorting the data by that single dimension.
+This is the process of mapping 2-dimensional data to a single dimension such that points near each other in the single dimension are near each other in the original 2-dimensions, and then sorting the data by that single dimension.
 The third component, creating a global index of the partitions, allows for efficient lookup of the partitions which contain data in a particular region.
 After the data was sorted and indexed, it was saved in partitions, which could be opened individually instead of opening the entire dataset at once.
-With the data in that format, filtering (by zip code polygons in this paper) was much faster because we only needed to open the data partitions relevant to a specific region.
+With the data in that format, filtering (by ZIP code polygons in this paper) was much faster because we only needed to open the data partitions relevant to a specific region.
 The fourth component was parallelized access and processing of the relevant partitions.
-The relevant partitions of the dataset include points both within and outside the set of zip code polygons.
-The fifth component, another filtering step, was necessary to exclude data outside the zip code polygons.
+The relevant partitions of the dataset include points both within and outside the set of ZIP code polygons.
+The fifth component, another filtering step, was necessary to exclude data outside the ZIP code polygons.

 ## Spatial Sorting